A Dictionary of the Fuchsia™

 Skinnera – Named in honor of the Reverend Richard Skinner (1729?-1795).
 See: Skinner; ➤ Section Skinnera.

-Skutchiana – Named in honor of Alexander F. Skutch (1904-2004), an American botanist, ornithologist and naturalist and philosopher, noted for his numerous publications and books on Central America, especially on its birds.
-He had lived in Guatemala since he purchased a farm there in 1941 and collected plants for sale to Museums.
+Skutchiana – Named in honor of Alexander F. Skutch (1904-2004), an American botanist, ornithologist and naturalist and philosopher.
+He was noted for his numerous publications and books on Central America, especially on its birds.
+He lived in Costa Rica since he purchased a farm there in 1941 and collected plants for sale to Museums.
 An avowed naturalist and vegetarian who believed in "treading lightly on the Mother Earth", Skutch's farm remained without running water until 1990.
 Fuchsia skutchiana (Munz 1943) is an unresolved name or synonym.

 Sloane, Sir Hans (1660-1753) – Sloane was a noted British physician, botanist and collector of curiosities.
 He had studied medicine in London and then France, where he was a pupil and eventual friend of Joseph Pitton de Tournefort (1656-1708), the professor of botany at the Jardin du Roi in Paris (now the Jardin des Plantes).
 Tournefort had also been Charles Plumier's teacher.